joanna-miller/specialty_beer/README.md

 * You will need to use your system's **terminal emulator** to setup and locally use this application.
 * You must have **Ruby 2.6.5** installed to be able to launch this application ([how to install Ruby 2.6.5](https://www.learnhowtoprogram.com/ruby-and-rails/getting-started-with-ruby/installing-ruby)).
 * **PostgreSQL** is required to manage this application's database.
 You can [follow this link](https://www.enterprisedb.com/downloads/postgresql) to install it.
+* **Yarn** is required to utilize the live server with Rails 6.1.3.
+To install Yarn you will need npm, which you can install [here](https://www.npmjs.com/get-npm).
+You can [follow this link](https://classic.yarnpkg.com/en/docs/install/#mac-stable) to install Yarn.

 ---